ghaithbilbeisi/3D-Hand-Pose-Estimation-Using-Depth-RGB-and-RGBD/README.md

-**All code and data used for the project should still be on pc 2106 under \home\bilbeisi\REN, this readme is for someone trying to recreate the steps followed in this project.

 Directories:

 - Base directory is ~/REN/ (PC 2106 that's /home/bilbeisi/REN/).
 Make sure to search the evaluation folder for and replace my root/base_directory with yours.